JacquesBegin/smoothie-duplicator/README.md

 * Users can place an order to be processed (current version of app is not designed for monetary exchange or order processing, it is a portal for building an order only)

+## Express Server

+A RESTful API has been setup to facilitate CRUD actions.
+The API uses the app.use function to mount routes for smoothie/ingredient actions.
+Seperate routing files have been setup to handle each set of route requests.

 ## Changing the Database